tomek85gr/tradezella/Experiments/LowHanging_Experiment_08_saas_bg_during_sign_up.md

 ⚠️ Risks & Mitigation
 ---------------------

--   **Risk: Increased Page Load Time.** Video assets can be heavy and might slow down the initial page load, potentially causing some users to drop off before the form even appears.
+-   **Risk: Increased Page Load Time.** Image/Video assets can be heavy and might slow down the initial page load, potentially causing some users to drop off before the form even appears.

     -   **Mitigation:** We must aggressively optimize the background asset for file size and performance to ensure it has a negligible impact on load times.